This article was last updated by on

 The best way out for prevention is to keep them out of sight.
 However, accidents can happen.

-Best to keep the rubber plant out of reach from the little ones.
+Best to keep the Rubber plant out of reach of the little ones.

 You can find sap inside the plants that helps to transport nutrients and water.
 They are sticky, gooey, and highly elastic.

-The sap contains latex in the stems, branches, and leaves of rubber plants or trees when chipped or broken.
+When chipped or broken, the sap contains latex in the stems, branches, and leaves of Rubber plants or trees.

 Toxic Sap